-Cases, sacks and mattresses take center stage in the picture.
+Cases, sacks, and mattresses take center stage in the picture.
 This is not surprising: undoubtedly luggage is one of the “visual signs of refugeeness” which, according to the anthropologist Lisa Malkki, has played an important part in shaping the collective imagination about refugees.
-However, here sacks, cases and mattresses were meant to be positive rather than negative symbols, since they spoke of people’s return rather than of their uprootedness.
+However, here sacks, cases, and mattresses were meant to be positive rather than negative symbols, since they spoke of people’s return rather than of their displacement.
 In the following picture we see a group of smiling men waving their hands from the ship’s deck; their cheerful goodbyes conveyed the feeling that they were happy to be going home, as they had allegedly wished to do for a long time.
-At the same time people’s smiles and goodbyes showed that they were satisfied and, therefore, appreciative of the organization which had so efficiently arranged the massive departure.
+At the same time, people’s smiles and goodbyes showed that they were satisfied and, therefore, appreciative of the organization that had so efficiently arranged the massive departure.
 The following pictures were taken first in the Transit Center, which temporarily hosted the repatriating Polish DPs, and then at the train station.
 The story of refugee repatriation was reported by looking at its different stages.
-A sequence of shots made it easier for the public to grasp what was going on and to visualise relief, turning it from an abstract goal into concrete action.
+A sequence of shots made it easier for the public to grasp what was going on and to visualize relief, turning it from an abstract goal into concrete action.

-Of course these pictures tell a largely incomplete and partial story.
+Of course, these pictures tell a largely incomplete and partial story.
 As is well known, many displaced persons from Eastern Europe actually refused repatriation.
 Under the terms of the Yalta Agreement, British and American military authorities turned over most Soviet citizens to Moscow’s representatives even if they were unwilling to go.
 Kathryn Hulme was shocked when she learned from a colleague that Russians refugees “had slashed their wrists, stripped naked and hanged themselves rather than get into the repatriation train.”
-Balts claimed that they had no country to return to, since the Soviet Union had annexed Estonia, Latvia and Lithuania; therefore, they violently rejected any negotiation with the Soviet representatives.
+Balts claimed that they had no country to return to, since the Soviet Union had annexed Estonia, Latvia, and Lithuania; therefore, they violently rejected any negotiation with the Soviet representatives.
 Only half of the Poles voluntarily opted for return, and the Allies asked UNRRA to pressure the resisters to follow the example of their fellow-nationals.
 What the UN agency’s pictures showed – those taken by Weaver are just an example – was the very opposite of what repatriation really meant in many of the camps: disorder, confrontation, passive and active resistance.
-Moreover, the long journeys toward Eastern Europe were anything but smooth and well organized; UNRRA reports complained of the travellers’ unruly behaviour, of the lack of food and supplies, of continuously unexpected accidents.
-Quite understandably, UNRRA photographers were not expected to document these sides of the story, which were evidence of the Administration’s failings, and which cast doubts on the very nature and sincerity of its humanitarian mandate.
-The humanitarian narratives implicit in these photographs warrant further analysis and can reveal a lot about both how UNRRA aimed to shape public opinion and the kind of views they sought to advocate.
+Moreover, the long journeys toward Eastern Europe were anything but smooth and well organized; UNRRA reports complained of the travelers’ unruly behavior, of the lack of food and supplies, of continuously occurring accidents.
+Quite understandably, UNRRA photographers were not expected to document these sides of the story, which were evidence of the Administration’s failings and which cast doubts on the very nature and sincerity of its humanitarian mandate.
+The humanitarian narratives implicit in these photographs warrant further analysis and can reveal a lot about both how UNRRA aimed to shape public opinion and the kinds of views they sought to advocate.